idev3105/deer/README.md

-# Koala
+# Deer
-Koala is a project help you build your movie application
+Deer is NextJS boilerplate